lxuan2/CellTrack_GUI/README.md

 ```
 For step 3, you load video in the GUI, choose your script and click start analysis.
 Later, you see the return result from Log Tab.

-The command that the GUI execute: `python yourScript.py "Here are your customized parameters"`
+The command that the GUI execute: `python yourScript.py videoPath videoName "Here are your customized parameters"`
 Hint: `test.py` has been provided in release `others.zip`

 ### Note: